trimstray/nginx-admins-handbook/README.md

 #### Server blocks logic

-  > NGINX does have **server blocks** (like a virtual hosts in an Apache) that use `listen` and `server_name` directives to bind to tcp sockets.
+  > NGINX does have **server blocks** (like a virtual hosts in an Apache) that use `listen` and `server_name` directives to bind to TCP sockets.

 Before start reading this chapter you should know what regular expressions are and how they works (they are not a black magic really).
 I recommend two great and short write-ups about regular expressions created by [Jonny Fox](https://medium.com/@jonny.fox):

 - [Regex tutorial — A quick cheatsheet by examples](https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285)
 - [Regex cookbook — Top 10 Most wanted regex](https://medium.com/factory-mind/regex-cookbook-most-wanted-regex-aa721558c3c1)

 Why?
-Regular expressions can be used in both the `server_name` and `location` (also in other) directives, and sometimes you must have a great skill of reading them.
+Regular expressions can be used in both the `server_name` and `location` (also in other) directives, and sometimes you must have a great skills of reading them.
 I think you should create the most readable regular expressions that do not become spaghetti code - impossible to debug and maintain.

-NGINX uses the [PCRE](https://www.pcre.org/) library.
-With this library you can perform complex manipulations with your `location` blocks and use the powerful `rewrite` and `return` directives.
+NGINX uses the [PCRE](https://www.pcre.org/) library to perform complex manipulations with your `location` blocks and use the powerful `rewrite` and `return` directives.
+Below is something interesting:

 - [Learn PCRE in Y minutes](https://learnxinyminutes.com/docs/pcre/)
 - [PCRE Regex Cheatsheet](https://www.debuggex.com/cheatsheet/regex/pcre)